Personal injuries

 an insurance policy - many house contents policies, car insurance or travel insurance policies have legal expenses cover attached

-Will personal injury compensation affect your benefits
+Personal injury compensation and benefits

-If you receive certain benefits because of the injury, these must be repaid to the Department for Work and Pensions by the other party and may then be deducted from your compensation payment.
-This is to avoid people being paid twice for the same injury, and it applies only where compensation has been received for lost earnings, care costs or loss of mobility.
-It does not apply to criminal injuries compensation.
+If you get certain benefits from the Department for Work and Pensions (DWP) because of the injury, these must be repaid by the other party and might then be deducted from your compensation payment.
+This is to avoid people being paid twice for the same injury.

 Financial problems due to the personal injury